 \subsection{Datasets and Experiment Settings}

-Three datasets are used for evaluation, including MNIST\cite{mnist}(gray-scale handwritten character digits $28 \times 28$ images), CIFAR10\cite{cifar}($32 \times 32$ images with different classes) and the proceedings of the European Parliament (Europarl)\cite{europarl}(consists of about 2.0 million sentences).
-And to verify the capability of NOMASC for serving user pairs with different modalities and datasets, the transmission performance of it is evaluated under three cases including: \begin{itemize} \item [1)] Cifar\&Cifar: user-N and user-F are all Cifar users; this case corresponds to the scenario that users with identical modalities and datasets are paired and served. \item [2)] Cifar\&MNIST: user-N is a Cifar user, and user-F is a MNIST user; this case corresponds to the scenario where users with identical modalities but distinct datasets are paired and served. \item [3)] Cifar\&Europarl: user-N is a Cifar user, and user-F is a Europarl user; this case corresponds to the scenario that users with non-identical modalities and datasets are paired and served. \end{itemize} Despite both the CIFAR user and the MNIST user require image-type semantic information, the structure of their models is not entirely the same since the image's resolution is different.
-For MNIST users, the semantic encoder and decoder each contain 3 convolution layers and 6 residual blocks.
-For Cifar users, the encoder and decoder models each has 7 convolution layers and 6 residual blocks.
-Each part of the discriminator for MNIST and Cifar users contains two convolution layers and one batch-normalization layer.
+Three datasets are used for the evaluation, including MNIST\cite{mnist}(gray-scale handwritten character digits $28 \times 28$ images), CIFAR10\cite{cifar}($32 \times 32$ images with different classes) and the proceedings of the European Parliament (Europarl)\cite{europarl}(consists of about 2.0 million sentences).
+And to verify the capability of the NOMASC for serving user pairs with various modalities and datasets, its transmission performance is evaluated under three cases including: \begin{itemize} \item [1)] Cifar\&Cifar: user-N and user-F are both Cifar users; this case corresponds to the scenario that the users with identical modalities and datasets are paired and served. \item [2)] Cifar\&MNIST: user-N is a Cifar user, and user-F is a MNIST user; this case corresponds to the scenario where users with identical modalities but distinct datasets are paired and served. \item [3)] Cifar\&Europarl: user-N is a Cifar user, and user-F is a Europarl user; this case corresponds to the scenario that users with non-identical modalities and datasets are paired and served. \end{itemize} Despite both the CIFAR user and the MNIST user require image-type semantic information, the structure of their models is not entirely the same since the image's resolution is different.
+For MNIST users, the semantic encoder and decoder each contains 3 convolution layers and 6 residual blocks.
+For Cifar users, each encoder and decoder model has 7 convolution layers and 6 residual blocks.
+Each part of the discriminator for MNIST and Cifar users contains two convolution layers and a batch-normalization layer.
 The semantic encoder and decoder in DeepSC both have 4 transformer blocks with 8 attention heads, and the width of each transformer layer is 512.
 For each word in the sentence, it is embedded into a vector with a length of 128.
 The optimizer used for training the semantic codec is Adam with a learning rate of $1e-4$, whereas the SGD optimizer with a learning rate of $0.1$ is used to train the modem model.
-Some other parameters used in the simulation are summarized in Table \ref{tab:table1}.
+Some other parameters used in the simulation are listed in Table \ref{tab:table1}.